ROHANBAIJU/ROHANBAIJU/README.md

 - 👯 Looking to collaborate on: **Full Stack Web Dev, DevOps, AI/ML projects.**

-- 💬 Ask me about:
+- 💬 Ask me about: DONT ASK ME ANYTHING!!
   > _Just kidding 😁 — talk to me about tech, games, football, tanks (not a terrorist LOL), web/mobile dev, and history._ 🎮⚽💥

 - 📫 Reach me at: **rohanbaiju210@gmail.com**